Conductor and Artistic Director

 Renie Clements - former member

 Music educator 18 years.
-B. of Music Ed. from U. of Montana, taught choral music at Idaho Falls High School 12 years and now is an elementary music specialist for the school district.
+B. of Music Ed. from U. of Montana, Taught choral music at Idaho Falls High School 12 years.
 Member and past Idaho President and Treasurer of American Choral Directors Association.
-Education chair for Idaho Falls Symphony, has worked with singers for the Idaho Falls Opera Theatre and the Idaho Falls Youth Arts Centre, adjudicates choral festivals in the Northwest and directs the Trinity United Methodist Church Choir.
-Involved with music eduation curriculum planning for the State of Idaho Fine Arts Education Department.
-Charter member of Anam Cara, enjoying her return after a four year hiatus.
-Children, Kelsi and Brandon, are musicians in their school orcestra and band and enjoy making music with their mom at home.
+Education chair for Idaho Falls Symphony, has worked with singers for the Idaho Falls Opera Theatre and the Idaho Falls Youth Arts Centre, adjudicates choral festivals in the Northwest and directed the Trinity United Methodist Church Choir.
+Involved with music education curriculum planning for the State of Idaho Fine Arts Education Department.
+Charter member of Anam Cara.
+Children, Kelsi and Brandon, are musicians in their school orchestra and band and enjoy making music with their mom at home.

 Clare Craig - former member